AncientNLP/potnia/docs/linear_b.md

 ```

 These rules form the core of the Linear B conversion process, handling various special cases in the transliteration, tokenization, and regularization of the text.
 The process aims to preserve important linguistic features while standardizing the format for further processing or analysis.
 This standardization is crucial for consistent treatment of texts across different sources and editions.

+## 2. Regularization Rules:

+This list of regular expressions identifies various patterns in the text that should be tokenised as is, but then removed or handled as a special case during regularization.

+- `lat., l., inf., i., sup., s., dex., mut, verso, v., v.→, v.↓, Graffito, vacat, vac., deest, α, β, γ, supra sigillum, reliqua pars sine regulis`: Various annotations related epigraphic features of the document, which should be removed at this step.
+- `fragmentum, qs, vestigia, vest.` and `][•`: Various annotations or specific punctuation denoting undetermined text parts, which should be handled as wildcards at this step (i.e. converted to `%`).
+- `/,'?⸤⸥<>`: Specific punctuation and bracket types, which should be removed at this step.
+- `⟦.*?⟧`: Matches text within these special double brackets, which indicate text erasures.
+Both punctuation and included text should be removed at this step.